biya-coin/biyaliquid-docs/.gitbook/developers-evm/smart-contracts/verify-hardhat.md

 ```

 Sourcify and Etherscan are two popular block explorers, each with a different API for verification.
-Biyachain uses Blockscout, which is compatible with the Etherscan API.
+Biya Chain uses Blockscout, which is compatible with the Etherscan API.
 Hence, Sourcify is disabled in the configuration.
 Within the Etherscan configuration, the `apiKey` value is not needed, so any non-empty value is OK.
-The `biya_testnet` network within `customChains` is already configured with the appropriate values for Biyachain Testnet.
+The `biya_testnet` network within `customChains` is already configured with the appropriate values for Biya Chain Testnet.

 ## Run the verification command